looking back can help us better understand where we are now. In this

 measured “over 31 feet across at a height of four feet from the ground."

-the San Francisco earthquake and fire in 1906, once again there was a
+After the San Francisco earthquake and fire in 1906, once again there

-tremendous demand for wood in San Francisco.
-And once again, the San Antonio
+was a tremendous demand for wood in San Francisco.
+And once again, the San

-Redwood Forest was logged to provide lumber to build the city.
-This time
+Antonio Redwood Forest was logged to provide lumber to build the city.
+This

-however, not only the trees, which were now only second growth trees that
+time however, not only the trees, which were now only second growth trees

-had been growing for only about 50 years taken, but even the stumps were cut
+that had been growing for only about 50 years taken, but even the stumps

-up and sold.
-This is especially unfortunate because redwood trees often grow
+were cut up and sold.
+This is especially unfortunate because redwood trees

-new trees from their old stumps and their removal made it virtually
+often grow new trees from their old stumps and their removal made it

-impossible for the forest to ever recover.
-This area today, which includes
+virtually impossible for the forest to ever recover.

 the elimination of the trees in the Oakland Hills had a very severe impact